Memory Card Recording

 Parameter Type Description

-playBackSpeed ThingSmartCameraPlayBackSpeed The video footage playback speed that must be supported by the device.
+playBackSpeed ThingSmartCameraPlayBackSpeed The desired playback speed, which must be supported by the camera.

 Video download